TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     !!! note

-        Depending on your renaming scheme Sonarr could potentially match renamed files AFTER they are downloaded and imported as `BR-DISK`, This is only a cosmetic annoyance until I come up with another way to solve this, Because this Custom Format is used to exclude downloading of BR-DISK, it is still behaving as intended.
+        Depending on your renaming scheme Sonarr could potentially match renamed files AFTER they are downloaded and imported as `BR-DISK`, This is only a cosmetic annoyance until we come up with another way to solve this, Because this Custom Format is used to exclude downloading of BR-DISK, it is still behaving as intended.

         Potential reasons why this is could occurr: